L-Figgins/patternag_submit/README.md

 To run alembic migrations run `docker compose exec -it api alembic upgrade head` while the container (api service) is running.

+The processor service will need to be restarted after first migration.

 ### Processor

 The worker service that is listening for Postgres NOTIFY.
 This example only has one running, but the service could be replicated in a deployment if we were using k8s.
 This client makes use of FOR SKIP LOCKED in order to support concurrency.